Students in grades 3 – 5 are invited to join characters Sound and Silence on an interactive journey exploring answers to the question: What is music?

 Students will learn to make music together to confidently perform alongside the orchestra at the culminating concert.

 Create a program that works best for your classroom!
 We know that every teacher and school has unique goals and needs.
-Mix and match the components below to design the school program that supports your students' learning the best.
+Mix and match the components below to best support your students' learning.

-Learn more about the curriculum, meet our team, access resources, and get all your questions answered in this Professional Development Workshop.
-The workshop will include concert music review and creative lesson extensions.
+Learn more about the curriculum, meet our team, access resources, and get all your questions answered in a Professional Development Workshop.
+The workshop will include a review of the culminating concert music and creative lesson extensions.
 Free parking and light refreshments are provided.

 If you would like to host a Professional Development Workshop at your school or for your district, you can let us know on your registration form or by contacting us at education@sandiegosymphony.org.
-Please note that a minimum of 5 educators is required to reserve a private Professional Development Workshop.
+A minimum of 5 educators is required to reserve your own Professional Development Workshop.

-Designed for general classroom teachers and music teachers to implement, this standards-based curriculum introduces students to music fundamentals and prepares them to sing and play along in the culminating concert with the orchestra.
-Each week, the characters Beat and Groove guide the students in their learning through fun activities, challenges and reflections.
+Designed for general classroom teachers and music teachers to implement, this standards-based curriculum introduces students to music fundamentals and prepares them to sing and play along with the orchestra at the culminating concert.
+Characters Sound and Silence guide students in their learning through interactive activities and reflections.
 Video resources featuring San Diego Symphony musicians introduce each family of instruments and are built into each lesson.
-After attending the concert, students review their experience and deepen their connections with each other and the orchestra.
+After attending the culminating concert, students reflect on their experience and deepen their connection with each other and the orchestra.

-A small ensemble of San Diego Symphony musicians will visit your school for a 25-to-30-minute performance and Q&A session.
-Students will learn about the individual instruments and the instrument family, alongside an introduction to the fundamentals of music including rhythm, groove, pitch, melody and more!
+A small ensemble of San Diego Symphony musicians visits your school for a 25-minute performance and Question & Answer session.
+Students will learn about individual instruments, the instrument family, and music fundamentals like melody, rhythm, dynamics, articulation and more!

-In-person school concerts will be held on the following dates and times at The Rady Shell at Jacobs Park:
+In-person school concerts will be held on the following dates at The Rady Shell at Jacobs Park:

 San Diego Symphony school programs are free for all participants.
 Transportation is not included.
 Up to 20 percent of your school’s allocated Arts and Music in Schools (AMS – Proposition 28) funds may be used for bus transportation to arts educational partnership programs, which includes this San Diego Symphony elementary school program.

-Register early to ensure your students have access to all Melody and Harmony experiences.
+Register early to ensure your students have access to all program experiences.
 Some elements of the program have limited capacity, and will be accessible on a first-come, first-served basis.

 KPBS Coverage: The San Diego Symphony uses Sound and Silence to teach elementary school students about music